StephenRicher/HiCSim/README.md

     start:      65834000
     end:        70234000

-# Alternatively the user can provide a manually bead sequence(s)
+# Alternatively, the user can provide a manually defined bead sequence(s)
 # instead of genomic loci and annotation data.
 # syntheticSequence:
 #   ../data/syntheticSequence.txt

-# Control randomness at various stages of pipeline.
+# Control randomness at various stages of the pipeline.
 random :
-    seed:       42         # Seed govering global simulation.
+    seed:       42         # Seed governing global simulation.
-    walk:       False      # Set True to initialise as random walk.
+    walk:       False      # Set True to initialise as a random walk.
-    sequence:   True       # Set True to generate new bead sequence per rep
+    sequence:   True       # Set True to generate a new bead sequence per rep
     simulation: True       # Set True to vary simulation conditions per rep

 # Define simulation box dimensions